Pradip-ai/OpenSourceExercise/README.md

 # OpenSourceExercise
-This document is owned by Pradip, and learnt from @AlexTheAnalyst from youtube.
+This document is owned by Pradip.